BetaAndBit/ComicBooks/en/eng_transcript.md

 # Page 5

 Do it yourself!
-Fill the chart!
+Fill in the chart!

 Height [cm]
 Weight [kg]